gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.SectionItem.md

 > `optional` **label**: `string`

-- Label for the section
+- Label for the section.

 ***